A person of restless intensity

 After Doug’s death, emails were received from people across the globe expressing sadness at his passing.
 Many indicated that a brief encounter of a matter of hours or days, at a conference or on a field trip, had made a lasting impression.

 Sadly, it was partly his frequent trips to remote locations that were instrumental in a late diagnosis of aggressive liver cancer.
 Always tenacious, never one to give up easily, Doug fought the disease to the end, always more concerned about his family and friends than his own well-being.

 Doug will indeed be sorely missed.
 We wish the Doug Banks Renewable Energy Vision to be a tribute to his life, a life lived to the full.

-Katherine Steel, who was an intern with RAPS and who went on to complete her PhD at MIT, wrote:“You have been the single greatest influence on my professional life and in some ways on my personal life as well...no matter how much you loved your work, you always cared most about your family and I wanted to do the same.”
+Katherine Steel, who was an intern with RAPS and who went on to complete her PhD at MIT and work for the World Bank, wrote:“You have been the single greatest influence on my professional life and in some ways on my personal life as well...no matter how much you loved your work, you always cared most about your family and I wanted to do the same.”